-Starting at $10 per user, per month, Zoom Phone US & CA Metered and Google Voice Standard are the two cheapest VoIP plans available.
+Starting at $10 per user, per month, Google Voice Standard is the cheapest VoIP plan available.

 Key Takeaways

-- VoIP services offer a modern alternative to traditional phone systems, leveraging the internet to potentially drive significant cost savings for businesses.
+- VoIP services offer a modern alternative to traditional phone systems, leveraging the internet to drive significant cost savings for businesses.

 What Are the Cheapest VoIP Plans?